antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 organisational point of view but my way to manage is "don't manage at all" and let the team self organize with my help.
 I tend to focus more on the team and processes and less on people.
 I'm not a manager, I try to be a technical leader.
-Organizations that understand the [Trident Career Model] have a great advantage because at scale, it is often hard to find people who have deep skills and experiences at both of these areas, and that it can be useful to discuss where someone’s focus, passion or development progression lies"*.
+Organizations that understand the [Trident Career Model] have *"a great advantage because at scale, it is often hard to find people who have deep skills and experiences at both of these areas, and that it can be useful to discuss where someone’s focus, passion or development progression lies"*.
+I think I could be a manager, but it wouldn't be so fun and, definitively, I don't want to be both things at the same time.

 **Am I a developer?** Well, coding is something I like to do but I spent a lot more time helping others to code than coding myself.
-Even more important, because of frequent interruptions, I don't enjoy too much coding new features.
-I prefer to work in proof of concepts or refactoring because it isn't so problematic if I have to stop and resume it later.
+Even more important, because of frequent interruptions, I don't enjoy too much coding new features with hard deadlines.
+I prefer to work in proof of concepts or refactoring code because it isn't so problematic if I have to stop and resume it later.
 I also spend more time doing coding review than coding myself.

 **An architect?** A big part of my work is to improve systems and platforms.
 Listen to problems and propose solutions.
 But I don't feel like the guy who